WatchMeBakinWaffles/Fabop-Directory/README.md

 ### Prerequisites

-1. Make sure you have php7.2, Symfony 4.1 installed.
+1. Make sure you have php7.2, composer installed.

     **Install PHP 7.2**